by Matt, Jan 2022

 You can also book wildlife tours with companies that will take you into Lamar Valley and help you find wildlife.

-These tours can be a bit pricey, so I recommend my much more affordable travel guide, which is a self-guided tour of Yellowstone.
+These tours can be a bit pricey, so I recommend my much more affordable itinerary, which is a self-guided tour of Yellowstone.
 I’ll show you where to go in an efficient manner and I’ll tell you about the wildlife in my audio guide.

 What is the Northeast Park Entrance Like?